-This is a list of commissions and/or personal projects I am currently working on or going to start soon!
+This is a list of projects I am currently working on or going to start soon!
 I do not always go by order of this list; I will typically complete the easier projects first and then continue on to finish the larger, more complicated projects afterwards.

 OC Sarsaparilla for (ON HOLD)

 Hello there!
 My name is Megg and I work at home full time as an artist.
 I generally draw fanart as my main source of commission work, but occasionally I'll do other crafts such as sewing or needle felting.
 My interests vary and my skills are continuing to grow as I learn more about each craft.

 Please refer to the FAQ for any questions you may have.
 Thank you!